zestor/CRMExpert/README.md

 # CRMExpert
-Salesforce CRM Expert Using OpenAI, TensorFlow, Numpy.
+CRM Expert Using OpenAI, TensorFlow, Numpy.

 # General assumptions:
 1. Past chat answers to questions which were persisted to disk are the best answers